Yahya Sinwar: Early life and education

 Yahya Ibrahim Hassan al-Sinwar was born on 29 October 1962, in the Khan Yunis refugee camp, when the Gaza Strip was under Egyptian occupation, where he spent his early years.
 His family were forcibly expelled from Majdal Asqalan (مدينة المجدل), now known as Ashkelon, during the Nakba, and sought refuge in the Gaza Strip.
 Sinwar, discussing his refugee upbringing, tied it to his Hamas involvement in conversations with fellow prisoners during his later imprisonment.
+He "is said to have continually told his cellmates that Israel had to be defeated so that his family could return to its village."
 According to Esmat Mansour, another inmate, Sinwar was deeply affected by the communal living conditions and food distribution in the refugee camp.
 After he graduated from high school at Khan Yunis Secondary School for Boys, he went on to the Islamic University of Gaza, where he received a bachelor's degree in Arabic studies.
 His younger brother is Mohammed Sinwar, a military leader of Hamas.
 Sinwar was a hafiz (a title given to those who have completely memorized the Quran).